 Is what you read what Shakespeare wrote?

-The single most important thing to remember about the texts for Shakespeare's plays is that no manuscripts exist that were written by Shakespeare nor are there any books of the plays that he supervised.
-And all of the texts, including the First Folio, have been heavily censored, edited, poorly typeset in places, and much more.
+The single most important thing to remember about the texts for Shakespeare's plays is that no manuscripts exist that are in Shakespeare's hand, nor did he supervise the printing of any of this plays.
+And all of the primary texts, including the vaunted First Folio, freaquently have been heavily censored for political and religious reasons, at times whimsically edited, copied from poor copies of copies or set down from imperfect memories, poorly typeset in places, and much more.

-Currently three two versions of a produced play's text that can be displayed singly or in combination with the other variations and information.
+KickAss shakespeare presents three versions of the text for its produced plays which can be displayed singly or in combination with the other version for comparison.

-First Folio Text is very close to the original text printed in the First Folio over four-hundred years ago.
+First Folio Text (shown top right) is very close to the original text printed in the First Folio and various Quarto editions over four-hundred years ago.
 There are a few changes such as the Old English letter 'æ' has been separated into 'a' and 'e' because many modern word processors have problems searching for and displaying the old style.
 And places in the text where the typesetter ran out of w's and so used two v's instead have been entered as the original w.
-But most misspellings (the infamous wh?ch has been changed to which along with similar absurdities, syntax, line breaks and almost everything else is exactly the same as it first appeared in the original source documents.
+But most misspellings (the infamous wh?ch) has been changed to which along with similar absurdities.
+However the syntax, line breaks and almost everything else is exactly the same as it first appeared in the original source documents.

 But for readers new to Shakespeare the original syntax and punctuation, which follows far different conventions and rules than today's writing (and sometimes follows no rules or conventions at all) can make reading Shakespeare for the first (and even second and third) time agonizingly slow and difficult.